29 Day Epic China (2013)

 Visit "Three Gorges Dam" construction sites

 Disembark at Yichang, the terminus of your memorable Yangtze cruise, you board a flight to Shanghai, China's vibrant financial and artistic center.
 Shanghai, literally means "above the sea", is China's largest and most dynamic city, with a population of 18 million.
 In the 13th century it became a minor county seat and so it remained until the mid-19th century when British commercial ambitions led to war with China.
 The ensuing Treaty of Nanking allowed the British to trade freely from certain ports including Shanghai.
 The city soon became an outpost of glamour, high living, and ultimately decadence.
 In the 1930s, Shanghai is renowned as "the Pearl of the East".
 Upon arrival, transfer to your hotel and enjoy the evening at leisure.
-Pullman Shanghai Skyway Hotel (B,L,D)
+Sheraton Shanghai Hongkou (B,L,D)

 Some places are forever associated with a single landmark and in the case of Shanghai it is surely the Bund.
 After breakfast, you take a leisure walk along the waterfront promenade of the Bund.
 The Bund was at the heart of colonial shanghai, flanked on one side by the Huangpu River and on the other by the hotels, banks, offices, and clubs that were the grandiose symbols of western commercial power.
 See the ships and barges on the Huangpu River, en route to the sea or going upstream to the interior of China.
 The modernistic Oriental Pearl TV tower looms in the background redefining the skyline.

 Walk on the Bund, the landmark of Shanghai